-Wastewater from Tysons Corner is treated at the Blue Plains Treatment Plant, which is owned and operated by the DC Water and Sewer Authority (dba DC Water).
-In order to accommodate growth in Tysons and elsewhere in Fairfax County, the county has purchased one million gallons per day of capacity at the Loudoun County Sanitation Authority's (dba Loudoun Water) wastewater plant. is pursuing the purchase of additional treatment capacity at Blue Plains and at the Loudoun County Sanitation Authority.
+Wastewater from Tysons Corner is treated at the Blue Plains Treatment Plant, which is owned and operated by the DC Water and Sewer Authority.
+In order to accommodate growth in Tysons and elsewhere in Fairfax County, the county is pursuing the purchase of additional treatment capacity at Blue Plains and at the Loudoun County Sanitation Authority.
 However, it is not yet known how much additional capacity could be made available to the county at this time.
-Most likely, the additional wastewater from Tysons will have to be diverted to other treatment plants such as the county's Noman Cole plant or the Alexandria Sanitation Authority's (dba AlexRenew) plant, in both of which have there is some adequate available capacity.
+Most likely, the additional wastewater from Tysons will have to be diverted to other treatment plants such as the county's Noman Cole plant or the Alexandria Sanitation Authority's plant, in both of which there is some available capacity.

-Over time it is expected that the adoption of water conservation measures will result in less water consumption and less wastewater production by county residents.
-In any case, growth in Tysons will generate the need to increase the capacities of major trunk lines, to upgrade the Difficult Run Pump Station for diversion of flow to the Noman Cole or the AlexRenew plants, and to invest in other improvements to the current wastewater system.
+Over time it is expected that the adoption of conservation measures will result in less water consumption and less wastewater production by county residents.
+In any case, growth in Tysons will generate the need to increase the capacities of major trunk lines, to upgrade the Difficult Run Pump Station, and to invest in other improvements to the current wastewater system.